 Tagged Centre for Social Informatics, Colin Smith, CSI, doctoral training partnership, doctorate, Dr Colin Smith, Dr Gemma Webster, Dr Laura Muir, DTP, Edinburgh Napier University, ESRC, Gemma Webster, Innovation, Laura Muir, Peter Cruickshank, PhD, PhD studentship, science, Scottish Graduate School of Social Science, SGSSS, STIS-ICS, Technology |

 The Ways of being in a digital age review conference is currently underway at the University of Liverpool.
 The conference closes the UK Economic and Social Research Council (ESRC) project Ways of being in a digital age.
 The project was commissioned by the ESRC in 2016 to help identify and prioritise future areas and methods for research on the social, economic, political, psychological and cultural impacts of digital media and technologies.

-Amongst the delegates at the conference is Centre for Social Informatics PhD student Alicja Pawluczuk.
+conference is Centre for Social Informatics PhD student Alicja Pawluczuk.
 At the conference Alicja is presenting a paper that she has co-authored with the members of her supervision team: Dr Gemma Webster, Dr Colin Smith and myself.
 The paper is entitled ‘ Digital culture co-creation: capturing the social impact of small-scale community projects’.
 The slides are available on SlideShare and below.